We complain about spending countless hours in unproductive and mismanaged meetings.

-The endless back-and-forth communication and steps -- reviewing calendars, finding out the best place to meet, setting up a call-in number, adding the meeting to the calendar, and inviting all the necessary attendees.
-The process makes your meeting a hassle before it even starts.
+The endless back-and-forth communication and steps — reviewing calendars, determining the best place to meet, setting up a call-in number, adding the meeting to the calendar, inviting all the necessary attendees, and so on.
+To put it simply, the process makes the meeting a hassle before it even starts.

 Whether you're trying to find the perfect window of time to catch up with your busy team, or looking for the best way to coordinate with your clients, these meeting scheduler tools have you covered.

-Finding a time for a group of people to meet can be a nightmare, especially if your team is large or includes remote employees.
-Rally lets you create a simple, straightforward poll where attendees can vote on a day for an event that works best for them.
-It also includes an open comment section on the meeting page, so attendees can plan the meeting agenda or discuss details before the event.
+Rallly lets you create a simple, straightforward poll where attendees can vote on a day for an event that works best for them.
+It also includes an open comment section on the meeting page so attendees can plan the meeting agenda or discuss details before the event.

 NeedToMeet doesn't require you to sign up for an account to use their service.
-You simply enter a brief description of your meeting's purpose, block off your availability on a calendar, and send the link to attendees.
-The free version doesn't sync with your calendar, but they do offer a premium subscription which integrates with Outlook.
+Simply enter a brief description of your meeting's purpose, block off your availability on a calendar, and send the link to attendees.
+The free version doesn't sync with your calendar, but they do offer a premium subscription that integrates with Outlook.

 This tool differs from services like Rally and Doodle because it allows attendees to indicate their preferred date and times, rather than only choosing from a list of dates and times set by the meeting host.

 If you find yourself struggling to make your availability known to clients, try out YouCanBook.me.
 This tool offers users a custom URL where users can view free spots on your Google Calendar or iCloud Calendar and book time with you.
 It also allows you to customize your booking page with different layouts,